ryantd42/NY-Legislative-Git/2023/S932D-2023/bill.md

   January 9, 2023
   ___________

- Introduced  by  Sen. PERSAUD -- read twice and ordered printed, and when printed to be committed to the Committee  on  Consumer  Protection  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee  --  recommitted  to  the  Committee  on Consumer  Protection  in  accordance  with  Senate  Rule  6, sec.
-8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee
+ Introduced  by Sens.
+PERSAUD, JACKSON -- read twice and ordered printed, and when  printed  to  be  committed  to  the  Committee  on  Consumer Protection -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said  committee  --  recommitted to the Committee on Consumer Protection in accordance  with  Senate  Rule  6, sec.
+8  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported  favorably  from said  committee,  ordered  to  first  report, amended on first report, ordered to a second report and ordered reprinted, retaining its  place in the order of second report

  AN  ACT  to amend the general business law, in relation to the cancella- tion of a health club contract